The accredited course you need to understand stroke and arthritis and the medicines used to treat these conditions.

 For most courses, certificates have a recommended refresher of 2 years.

-Skills for Care guidance recommends that training be updated at least annually and Opus offers online competency assessments which can be used a year after your training for this purpose and refresher courses which can be completed when your certificate expires.
+Skills for Care guidance recommends that training be updated at least annually and OPUS offers online competency assessments which can be used a year after your training for this purpose and refresher courses which can be completed when your certificate expires.